Item Components and Structure

 4 + ____ = 49

 Bulleted lists: Bulleted lists within the given statements of items should use automatic bullets.
-Ensure that any list is visually clear and readable.
+Ensure that all lists are visually clear and readable.

 Dialogue: Answer options that could be considered verbal responses from an identified person from the given or stem should be put in quotation marks.